Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

          - Order numbers of nodes can be set.
          - Manage tree "Data Column" instead of "Data Definition".
          - Manage tree "Row Expression" instead of "Row Filter".
-     - Data edit cell:
+     - Data Manufacture:
-         - Pop text area when value length is large.
+         - Option "Reject invalid value when edit" replaces "Validate data when edit".
-         - Display invalid values in abnormal color.
+         - Option "Reject invalid value when save" replaces "Validate data when save".
-     - "Set Value" of Data Manufacture:
+         - When edit data cell, pop text area when value length is large.
-         - Validate data before write and prompt useful information.
+         - When edit data cell, display invalid values in abnormal color.
-         - Options to handle invalid values.
+         - "Set Value": Validate data before write and prompt useful information.
+And provide options to handle invalid values.
      - Major interfaces of functions are changed as scroll panes.
      - Enhance "Make Documents".
 * Upgrade to: JDK 23 + javaFX 24.
 (JavaFX 21 is for Linux due to compile failure with javaFX 23/24)